 Where to Stay: V Resorts Adhbhut Jaipur

-V recommend: With the options of heritage tour, fort tour, handicraft tour and a view of the magnificent Amer Fort right in front of you, this heritage resort checks all the right boxes for your stay in Jaipur.
+V recommends: With the options of heritage tour, fort tour, handicraft tour and a view of the magnificent Amer Fort right in front of you, this heritage resort checks all the right boxes for your stay in Jaipur this Republic Day.

 The Thar desert forms the backdrop of the movie for most of the time.
 A fascination for desert-lovers, the vast arid expanses of the Thar allow you to spend your holidays sipping refreshing drinks under the sun or go on a camel safari.
-Dune bashing is one adventure activity we totally recommend to thrill-seekers.
+Dune bashing is one adventure activity we totally recommend as Republic Day special for the thrill-seekers.

-V recommend: Experience what the term glamping means by staying at this luxury camp.
-With open lawns, gazebos and a swimming pool, this resort has everything one needs for a luxury weekend getaway from the hustle of the city.
+V recommends: Experience what the term glamping means by staying at this luxury camp.
+With open lawns, gazebos and a swimming pool, the resort have everything one needs for a luxury weekend getaway from the hustle of the city.

 Chak De India

-Captain Kabir Khan won the hearts as well as the box office numbers with this passionate film, giving Indians what we love the most- victory of India and some intensely-flavoured, lip-biting moments at a World Cup final.
+Captain Kabir Khan won the hearts as well as the box office numbers with this passionate film, giving Indians what we love the most, victory of India.
+Republic Day have some intensely-flavoured, lip-biting moments at a World Cup final.
 Did you too secretly shed some tears?

 While the winning moment of the movie was shot in Australia, the famous Chak De India song was shot at India Gate, Lodhi Gardens, and Purana Qila in Delhi.
 If you happen to visit the Dilwalon ki Dilli for the Republic Day parade, do consider paying them a visit.

-Pro-tip: We hear the Capital these days is bestowing its citizens and guests with a beautiful chilly weather and winter sunshine.
-A jog in the early hours to kick start the day wont be a bad idea.
+Pro-tip: We hear the Capital these days is bestowing its citizens and guests with beautiful chilly weather and winter sunshine.
+A jog in the early hours to kick start the Republic Day won’t be a bad idea.
 Oh, the sumptuous foods and flavours of Old Delhi are always there to give you a warm welcome.